Mulliszl/portfolio/content/links.md

 date: "2021-03-06"
 ---

 This will serve as a database to links to published bookdowns to avoid redundant copying of local files on my part.
 Most of these will be from school.
+I am in the process of converting these from private repositories to public or into pdfs.

 # School Work